Working in Norway: Your rights and obligations

 All Norwegian companies must have their own safety representative (verneombud) that has been elected by the employees.
 You, as an employee should know who your safety representative is and how you can get in touch with them.
 The safety representative shall ensure that the employer fulfills their duties regarding the employees’ safety, health and welfare.
 If you have problems at work, you can take these up with your safety representative.

 In the building and construction, hotels and restaurants and cleaning work sectors, there is a scheme of regional safety representatives (regionale verneombud) that assist the employers and employees in occupational safety and health issues.

 As an employee, you also have a duty to help to ensure that the workplace has safe and justifiable working conditions.
 Follow the guidelines of the business, use mandatory protective equipment and help prevent accidents and injuries.
 Inform your employer and safety representative about hazardous working conditions.

-All building and construction workers and cleaning workers must wear the mandatory card (HMS-kort), it should be visible while in their respective work places.
+All workers within manual car care, wheel change and wheel storage, building and construction workers and cleaning workers must wear the mandatory card (HMS-kort) when at work and in such a way that it is clearly visible.
 This applies to all companies that carry out work in Norway: Norwegian and foreign, individual companies and staffing agencies and for those with long-term or short-term assignments.
 It is the employer's responsibility to order an HSE card for you.
 The card is personal and is valid for the period of employment and must be renewed every two years.